harshithp902/SQL/README.md

 ### SQL Text notes for interview revision
-Hi , This is a simple repo for me where I maintained all the running notes while I studied the SQL .
+Hi , This is a simple repo that I created for revision in which I uploaded all the SQL running notes .
 You can refer if you want to : )